TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 ## Mitigations and Other Considerations

+{% image "https://csis-website-prod.s3.amazonaws.com/s3fs-public/publication/171212_cyber_Defense.jpg", "w-40 floatr1", "Credit: Cybrain/Adobe Stock" %}

+So much for the offensive side.
+How about the defensive aspect?
+What approaches can we take to secure our systems?
+Let's explore ways to mitigate zip attacks.

 ### Permissions
 In America, "all men are created equal".
 Not so in filesystems.

 Reading, writing, and linking files depends on permissions.
 Setting appropriate permissions for the process and limiting the scope of an application can go a long way in preventing attackers from snooping your secrets.

 {% alert "success" %}
 1. Avoid running the application as `root`.
 Instead, run it with a minimum privilege user.
+(Minimum meaning: enough permissions to get the job done, and only enabling risky permissions when needed.)

     In Docker, we can configure this with `chown` and [`USER`](https://docs.docker.com/engine/reference/builder/#user).
 (I intentionally left these out in the demo.)

+2. Lock down sensitive/system files, only allowing access to privileged users.

+    Not always possible.
+The app still needs to—say—write logs, meaning log poisoning may still be possible.
 {% endalert %}

+See [Limitations of Zip Slip](#limitations-of-zip-slip) and [Limitations of Zip Symlink Attacks](#limitations-of-zip-symlink-attacks) for the permissions to manage.

 ### Checks
 On the development side: research and verify your edge cases!
 Some libraries ignore simple edge cases and fall prey to Zip Slip.
 Or they disregard symlinks, and fall prey to symlink attacks.
 Extra time may be needed to research edge cases and consider different scenarios, but hey, it makes for good Shift Left practice.